decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-12-12-scalable-agreement.md

 **$\delta$ error liveness**: all non-faulty parties output a coin value with probability $1-\delta$.

-The main idea is simple, every party chooses a random rank, and random bit.
+The main idea is simple, every party chooses a random rank and a random bit.
 Only parties with rank at most $k$ send their rank and bit.
-Parties choose the bit from the *lowest* rank they hear:
+Parties output the bit from the *lowest* rank they hear:

 ```
 Each party randomly chooses: